Warner Bros. Television Studios: Beginning and saturation

 In 1960, Warner Bros.
 Television turned its attentions to younger audiences as they brought Bugs Bunny and the other Warner Bros. cartoon characters to prime time, with The Bugs Bunny Show, which featured cartoons released after July 31, 1948 (which had not been sold to Associated Artists Productions), combined with newly animated introductory material.
 Also, that year saw the debut of The Roaring Twenties, which was thought to be a more benign alternative to Desilu's The Untouchables.
 Whether or not that was actually the case, it was, in fact, much less successful.

-WBTV expanded on its existing genre of Westerns and crime dramas, and in January 1962, produced its first sitcom, Room For One More.
-Based on the memoirs of Anna Rose, which in 1952 WB made into a movie starring Cary Grant and his then-wife Betsy Drake (the only movie that they worked together in) about a married couple with two children of their own who went on to adopt at least two more.
+Warner Bros.
+Television expanded on its existing genre of Westerns and crime dramas, and in January 1962, produced its first sitcom, Room For One More.
+Based on the memoirs of Anna Rose, which in 1952 Warner Bros made into a movie starring Cary Grant and his then-wife Betsy Drake (the only movie that they worked together in) about a married couple with two children of their own who went on to adopt at least two more.
 The TV series starred Andrew Duggan and Peggy McCay as George and Anna Rose.
 Acting legend Mickey Rooney's son Tim, and Ahna Capri, who would continue to do episodic TV roles and feature films (arguably, her best-known movie was Enter the Dragon starring Bruce Lee) were cast as the Rose's natural children.
 The show only lasted for half a season.
 In the fall of that year, a WWII drama The Gallant Men debuted, but lasted for only one season.

-WBTV exclusively produced shows for the ABC network until 1962, when GE True premiered on CBS.
+Warner Bros.
+Television exclusively produced shows for the ABC network until 1962, when GE True premiered on CBS.

-In 1964, WBTV once again tried to turn a classic film comedy of its own into a sitcom, with No Time for Sergeants.
+In 1964, Warner Bros.
+Television once again tried to turn a classic film comedy of its own into a sitcom, with No Time for Sergeants.
 Both the sitcom and the 1958 movie were based on the 1955 Broadway play, which starred Andy Griffith (TV's The United States Steel Hour also adapted the stage play for TV in 1956).
 The sitcom starred Sammy Jackson as Will Stockdale, a naive Georgia farm boy drafted into the military.
 1965 saw the debut of F Troop, a Western spoof taking place at a U.S. Army post after the Civil War.
 Despite lasting only two seasons, it is still considered a classic of its type.
 Forrest Tucker, Larry Storch, and Ken Berry led an ensemble cast featuring military misfits, and an Indian tribe, who, among other things, forgot how to do a rain dance.

 The streak of identifiable series subsided in 1963 with a halt of using stock company contract players and Jack Webb taking over WBTV and not being particularly successful.
 However, many series were still filmed at Warner Bros. such as F Troop and The F.B.I.